snrnats/doc-centre/docfx_project/pro/how-to/brexit-guide.md

 ---
 # Brexit Data Guide

 The UK's departure from the EU has resulted in some changes to the data required for international shipments in PRO.
-This page details the consignment data needed to generate customs documentation in PRO and allocate international shipments to DPD, Hermes, Parcelforce, Yodel, or Royal Mail.
+This page details the consignment data needed to generate customs documentation in PRO and allocate international shipments to DPD, Hermes, Parcelforce, Yodel, Royal Mail, DHL, or P2P.

 ---